 So, is profit the only reason why firms opt for Prop Trading?

-Due to stiff competition between the broking firms and the financial firms, the financial institutions operate on thin margins, which may not be enough for their survival.
-Hence, these firms go for Prop trading so that the revenue and profit would help them to sustain over the long run.
+Due to stiff competition between the broking and financial firms, financial institutions operate on thin margins, which may not be enough for their survival.
+Hence, these firms go for Prop trading so that the revenue and profit would help them to sustain themselves over the long run.
 Moreover, the prop firms that were a part of large Investment banks involved in M&A deals were usually privy to insider information, which gave them an edge over the regular retail investor.
 However, such instances were heavily scrutinized by regulators.

 The ability to leverage sophisticated modeling and trading software for critical decision-making also adds to these firms’ advantage.
 However, I must mention that Proprietary trading is somewhat risky and results in fluctuating returns.